AvyChanna/Hackoverflow-Submission-Chatbot/README.md

 1. Open console at [DialogFlow](https://www.dialogflow.com) and make a new Agent.
 2. Goto Settings > Export and Import > Import from zip and open zip file.
+3. Open Fulfilment and check Inline Editor.
+Change index.js to the one in the repository.
-3. Now, for configuring [Flask](http://flask.pocoo.org/), make a new Github Repository with files inside flask folder as contents.
+4. Now, for configuring [Flask](http://flask.pocoo.org/), make a new Github Repository with files inside flask folder as contents.
-4. Goto [Heroku](https://www.heroku.com/) and deploy that flask repo.
+5. Goto [Heroku](https://www.heroku.com/) and deploy that flask repo.
-5. Go back to DialogFlow.
+6. Go back to DialogFlow.
 Open Integrations and deploy on your favourite media platform